krutoo/input-mask/readme.md

   placeholder: '_',
   pattern: /\d/,

-  onChange: ({ value, cleanValue, ready }) => {
+  onInput: ({ value, cleanValue, completed }) => {
-    // value is string with masked value
+    // "value" is string with masked value
-    // cleanValue is string only writable characters
+    // "cleanValue" is string only writable characters
-    // ready is boolean which shows that the mask is completely filled },
+    // "completed" is boolean which shows that the mask is completely filled },
 });

-// returns actual state of input const { value, cleanValue, ready } = inputMask.getData();
+// returns actual state of input const { value, cleanValue, completed } = inputMask.getData();

 // sets value manually
 inputMask.setValue('00000000000');